Here are seven pieces of advice to help avoid dead air time in customer service calls and enhance the quality of customer–advisor conversations.

 “Working as quickly and efficiently as possible, while the customer is on the line, and making good use of manners goes a long way.”

 “So, advisors should be using phrases such as: ‘Sorry to keep you waiting, thank you for your patience'”

 “Customers are usually very tolerant if you keep them informed and they feel that you are really trying to help, and that you not just being slow or ignorant.”

 2. Ask Advisors to Tell the Customer What They Are Doing

-In terms of what contact centre advisors can do to reduce dead air time, Carolyn Blunt thinks that it is “important for advisors to keep customers informed of what they are doing.”
+In terms of what contact centre advisors can do to reduce and even avoid dead air time, Carolyn Blunt thinks that it is “important for advisors to keep customers informed of what they are doing.”

 Not only will the customer appreciate the update, but they will recognise that the advisor is still actively working to solve their query.